London Docklands: Redevelopment

 Efforts to redevelop the docks began almost as soon as they were closed, although it took a decade for most plans to move beyond the drawing board and another decade for redevelopment to take full effect.
-The situation was greatly complicated by the large number of landowners involved: the PLA, the Greater London Council (GLC), the British Gas Corporation, five borough councils, British Rail and the Central Electricity Generating Board.
+The situation was greatly complicated by the large number of landowners involved: the Port of London Authority (PLA), the Greater London Council (GLC), the British Gas Corporation, five borough councils, British Rail and the Central Electricity Generating Board.

 To address this problem, in 1981 the Secretary of State for the Environment, Michael Heseltine, formed the London Docklands Development Corporation (LDDC) to redevelop the area.
 This was a statutory body appointed and funded by central government (a quango), with wide powers to acquire and dispose of land in the Docklands.
 It also served as the development planning authority for the area.

 Another important government intervention was the designation in 1982 of an enterprise zone, an area in which businesses were exempt from property taxes and had other incentives, including simplified planning and capital allowances.
 This made investing in the Docklands a significantly more attractive proposition and was instrumental in starting a property boom in the area.

 The LDDC was controversial; it was accused of favouring elitist luxury developments rather than affordable housing, and it was unpopular with the local communities, who felt that their needs were not being addressed.
 Nonetheless, the LDDC was central to a remarkable transformation in the area, although how far it was in control of events is debatable.
 It was wound up in 1998 when control of the Docklands area was handed back to the respective local authorities.

 The massive development programme managed by the LDDC during the 1980s and 1990s saw a huge area of the Docklands converted into a mixture of residential, commercial and light industrial space.
 The clearest symbol of the whole effort was the ambitious Canary Wharf project that constructed Britain's tallest building at the time and established a second business district (CBD) in London.
 However, there is no evidence that the LDDC foresaw this scale of development; nearby Heron Quays had already been developed as low-density offices when Canary Wharf was proposed, and similar development was already underway on Canary Wharf itself, Limehouse Studios being the most famous occupant.

 Canary Wharf was far from trouble-free; the property slump of the early 1990s halted further development for several years.
 Developers found themselves, for a time, saddled with property that they were unable to sell or let.